pravega/pravega-operator/charts/pravega/README.md

 ```
 where:
 - **[RELEASE_NAME]** is the release name for the pravega chart.
-- **[CLUSTER_NAME]** is the name of the pravega cluster so created.
-(If [RELEASE_NAME] contains the string `pravega`, `[CLUSTER_NAME] = [RELEASE_NAME]`, else `[CLUSTER_NAME] = [RELEASE_NAME]-pravega`.
-The [CLUSTER_NAME] can however be overridden by providing `--set fullnameOverride=[CLUSTER_NAME]` along with the helm install command)
-  **Note:** You need to ensure that the [CLUSTER_NAME] is the same value as that provided in the [bookkeeper chart configuration](https://github.com/pravega/bookkeeper-operator/tree/master/charts/bookkeeper#configuration), the default value for which is `pravega` and can be achieved by either providing the `[RELEASE_NAME] = pravega` or by providing `--set fullnameOverride=pravega` at the time of installing the pravega chart.
-On the contrary, the default value of [CLUSTER_NAME] in the bookkeeper charts can also be overridden by providing `--set pravegaClusterName=[CLUSTER_NAME]` at the time of installing the bookkeeper chart)
 - **[VERSION]** can be any stable release version for pravega from 0.5.0 onwards.
 - **[ZOOKEEPER_HOST]** is the host or IP address of your Zookeeper deployment (e.g. `zookeeper-client:2181`).
 Multiple Zookeeper URIs can be specified, use a comma-separated list and DO NOT leave any spaces in between (e.g. `zookeeper-0:2181,zookeeper-1:2181,zookeeper-2:2181`).
-- **[BOOKKEEPER_SVC]** is the is the name of the headless service of your Bookkeeper deployment (e.g. `bookkeeper-bookie-0.bookkeeper-bookie-headless.default.svc.cluster.local:3181,bookkeeper-bookie-1.bookkeeper-bookie-headless.default.svc.cluster.local:3181,bookkeeper-bookie-2.bookkeeper-bookie-headless.default.svc.cluster.local:3181`).
+- **[BOOKKEEPER_SVC]** is the name of the headless service of your Bookkeeper deployment (e.g. `bookkeeper-bookie-0.bookkeeper-bookie-headless.default.svc.cluster.local:3181,bookkeeper-bookie-1.bookkeeper-bookie-headless.default.svc.cluster.local:3181,bookkeeper-bookie-2.bookkeeper-bookie-headless.default.svc.cluster.local:3181`).
 - **[TIER2_NAME]** is the longtermStorage `PersistentVolumeClaim` name (`pravega-tier2` if you created the PVC using the manifest provided).

+**Note:**  You need to ensure that the [CLUSTER_NAME] is the same value as that provided in the [bookkeeper chart configuration](https://github.com/pravega/bookkeeper-operator/tree/master/charts/bookkeeper#configuration),the default value for which is `pravega` and can be achieved by either providing the `[RELEASE_NAME] = pravega` or by providing `--set fullnameOverride=pravega` at the time of installing the pravega chart.
+On the contrary, the default value of [CLUSTER_NAME] in the bookkeeper charts can also be overridden by providing `--set pravegaClusterName=[CLUSTER_NAME]` at the time of installing the bookkeeper chart)

+>Note: If we provide [RELEASE_NAME] same as chart name, cluster name will be same as release-name.
+But if we are providing a different name for release(other than pravega in this case), cluster name will be [RELEASE_NAME]-[chart-name].
+However, cluster name can be overridden by providing `--set  fullnameOverride=[CLUSTER_NAME]` along with helm install command.

 This command deploys pravega on the Kubernetes cluster in its default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [configuration](#pravega-configuration) section lists the parameters that can be configured during installation.

 >Note: If the underlying pravega operator version is 0.4.5, bookkeeperUri should not be set, and the pravega-bk chart should be used instead of the pravega chart